quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame MUST identify a client-initiated, bidirectional stream.
-A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_PRIORITY.
+A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.

 Stream ID 0 cannot be reprioritized.
-A Prioritized Request ID that identifies Stream 0 MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+A Prioritized Request ID that identifies Stream 0 MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that does not reference a request MUST be treated as a HTTP_MALFORMED_PRIORITY error, unless it references Stream ID 0.
-A PRIORITY that sets a PUSH_PRIORITIZED or PUSH_DEPENDENT flag, but then references a non-existent Push ID MUST be treated as a HTTP_MALFORMED_PRIORITY error.
+A PRIORITY frame that does not reference a request MUST be treated as a HTTP_MALFORMED_FRAME error, unless it references Stream ID 0.
+A PRIORITY that sets a PUSH_PRIORITIZED or PUSH_DEPENDENT flag, but then references a non-existent Push ID MUST be treated as a HTTP_MALFORMED_FRAME error.

 A PRIORITY frame MUST contain only the identified fields.
-A PRIORITY frame that contains more or fewer fields, or a PRIORITY frame that includes a truncated integer encoding MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+A PRIORITY frame that contains more or fewer fields, or a PRIORITY frame that includes a truncated integer encoding MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.

 ### CANCEL_PUSH {#frame-cancel-push}